cf-toolsuite/cf-butler/README.md

 On startup `cf-butler` will read files from the repo and cache in a database.
 Each policy's id will be set to the commit id.

+#### Hygiene Policies

+Hygiene policies are useful when you want to search for and report on dormant workloads, notifying both the operator and for each workload the author and/or his/her space compadres.
+Workloads are running applications and service instances that have not been updated in N or more days from the date/time of the policy execution.

+As mentioned previously the policy file must adhere to a naming convention

+* a filename ending with `-HP.json` encapsulates an individual [HygienePolicy](src/main/java/io/pivotal/cfapp/domain/HygienePolicy.java)

+See additional property requirements in Query policies.

 #### Query policies

 Query policies are useful when you want to step out side the canned snapshot reporting capabilties and leverage the underlying [schema](https://github.com/pacphi/cf-butler/tree/master/src/main/resources/db) to author one or more of your own queries and have the results delivered as comma-separated value attachments using a defined email notification [template](https://github.com/pacphi/cf-butler/blob/master/src/main/java/io/pivotal/cfapp/domain/EmailNotificationTemplate.java).